opencrvs/infrastructure/examples/dev/README.md

   * For multi-node environment update `workers` section with correct IP addresses
   * If backup server is enabled, update `backup` section with correct IP address
 4. Commit your changes.
-5. Ensure the **Update workflow environments**.
+5. Ensure the **Update workflow environments** Github Action has run successfully.
 You should see updates to all other GitHub workflows.

 Example configuration file (`dev.yml`):